murari-1203/Loan-Approval-System/README.md

 ---

-## Conclusion
+# Conclusion

-This project demonstrates a complete machine learning pipeline for loan approval prediction, covering data preprocessing, statistical analysis, feature scaling, probabilistic classification using Gaussian Naive Bayes, and performance evaluation.
-It highlights how mathematical concepts and machine learning can be applied to automate financial decision-making.
+This project presents an end-to-end machine learning pipeline for loan approval prediction.
+From data preprocessing and statistical analysis to probabilistic classification using Gaussian Naive Bayes, it demonstrates how mathematical principles and machine learning techniques can be combined to automate loan approval decisions efficiently and consistently.